KenzieAcademy/socialapp-starter/README.md

 We will specify the API you will be using to build your project, but the design, layout, and component architecture will be up to you

-1. Familiarize yourself with the API
+1. Familiarize yourself with the [SocialApp API](https://socialapp-api.herokuapp.com)
 2. Mock out possible screens
 3. Break screens out into possible component names
 4. Discuss at what point will you hit the API, use local state, how components will get the props they need to render